garrysjh/bigbblog/src/content/blog/reimagining-koi.md

 This prototype can be found in the link [here](https://www.figma.com/proto/5VYRg1OdmzuIKvDK8x01Fy/no-more-koi?node-id=318-562&p=f&t=nGxtXmALAaTrS4Nd-0&scaling=scale-down&content-scaling=fixed&page-id=245%3A62&starting-point-node-id=316%3A543).

-The prototype also has the screens as follows:
+The prototype also has some of the screens as follows:

 ![Final Prototype 2 Landing Page](@assets/images/reimagining-koi/proto2landing.png)